Michael Conforto to return to New York to meet ...

 - News Article

-Michael Conforto to return to New York to meet with Mets' medcal director
+Michael Conforto to return to New York to meet with Mets' medical director

 Michael Conforto is on his way to New York to meet with Mets' medical director Dr. David Altchek, according to general manager Brodie Van Wagenen.